 The hands of the pitiful women have sodden their own children: they were their meat in the destruction of the daughter of my people.
 Lamentations 4:10

 But these mothers also had the Maccabean promise that if their sons died a martyred death, they would get them back in the Resurrection of the Saints, something expected when Jesus died.
 Read Matthew’s version.
-To show that it was not a quaint belief from a by-gone age, though, I am going to re-quote this passage from the Book of II Esdras, a first century writing dealing with resurrection with Christian additions.
+To show that it was not a quaint belief from a by-gone age, though, I am going to re-quote this passage from the Book of II Esdras, a first century writing dealing with a mother’s expectations about resurrection.

 Mother, embrace your sons, bring them up in gladness, like a dove; strengthen their feet, for I have chosen you, says the Lord.
 And I will raise up the dead from their places, and bring them out of their tombs, because I recognize my name in them.
 Do not fear, mother of sons, for I have chosen you, says the Lord.
 I…have consecrated and prepared for you twelve trees loaded with different fruits, and an equal number of springs flowing with milk and honey, and seven huge mountains on which roses and lilies grow, with which I will fill your sons with joy…When you find any who are dead, give them burial and mark the place, and I will give you the first place in my resurrection… II Esdras 2:15-24 (As transcribed and commented on in The Apocrypha by Edgar J. Goodspeed)